microsoft/microsoft-ui-xaml-specs/active/radiobuttons/RadioButtons_Spec.md

 </RadioButtons>
 ```

+By default, the RadioButtons list will fill itself vertically, meaning if no ``MaximumColumns`` value is set, it will be assumed to be 1 and orient itself vertically.

+### Multiple columns (uncommon case)

-If you specify an odd number of items in the RadioButtons group list, or define an odd number for the way it's split (via ``MaximumColumns``) the group will put the trailing number in the first column, and divide the rest evenly.
+If you specify a ``MaxiumumColumns`` value that is not equal to the number of items in the RadioButtons list, the list will arrange  itself in column-major order and put any uneven/remaining items in the first column, in the case of an uneven ``MaximumColumns`` value or list items defined.

 |MaximumColumns = 3|
 |:--|